Adam Anderson (physicist)

-Anderson designed and supervised the construction of Perth Water Works, and supervised the construction of the royal burgh's gasworks.
+Anderson designed and supervised the construction of Perth Water Works and of the royal burgh's gasworks.

 He contributed original papers on the measurement of the heights of mountains by the barometer, the hygrometric state of the atmosphere, the dew point, and the illuminating power of coal gas, to Nicholson's Journal, vol. xxx.
 1812, to Thomson's Annals of Philosophy, vol. ix.
 1817, and to the Edinburgh Philosophical Journal, vols. ii, iv, xi, xii, xiii, &c.
 The Perth gasworks were originally constructed under his superintendence, and he introduced many improvements leading to the economical production of gas.
 He wrote the articles "Barometer", "Cold", "Dyeing", "Fermentation", "Evaporation", "Hygrometry", "Navigation", and "Physical Geography" in Brewster's Edinburgh Encyclopædia (completed 1830), and the article "Gaslight" in the Encyclopædia Britannica.

 He died on 5 December 1846, aged 63, and is buried in the south-east section of Greyfriars Burial Ground in Perth.